jimangel/cd/README.md

 TODO:

-- add a makefile to lint cluster values for duplicates (cluster name / server / etc)
+- add charts to remote git-ignore for future deletion
+- update namespace for `gateway` on GKE to "work" (or mirror istio setup?
+Maybe rewire istio for more standard approach...)
+- move httproutes to respective workloads
 - improve workload selection / declaration + helm values (https://github.com/argoproj/argo-cd/issues/11982 - allow selector + nested helm workload values )
 - add gatekeeper locks to workload definitions
 - create secrets rotation / creation tooling
 - update external secrets to use helm values (simplify setup): https://external-secrets.io/v0.7.0/api/secretstore/
 - Document the service accounts used in GCP / dns a bit better (gcloud iam service-accounts create cloudydemo-dns01-solver + GCP GSM)
-- Move any/all CRDs to a [separate ApplicationSet](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#install-a-crd-declaration-before-using-the-resource)
+- Move any/all CRDs to a <0 sync wave (if needed, create 2 sources)
 - Warn and fix any gotemplates with no value (using defaults)
 - Use sync waves at the Application and ApplicationSet level to order (like Gateway after Istio)
 - Move certmanager secret to git (`kubectl -n cert-manager create secret generic clouddns-dns01-solver-svc-acct --from-file=$HOME/key.json`)